Heroin is a fiercely addictive semi-synthetic opioid that creates problems rippling out beyond the user.

 Today, then, we’ll show you how to recognize the signs and symptoms of heroin addiction, and we’ll also showcase the most effective treatment options.

-Heroin is an opioid that’s derived from the substance found in the seed pods of Asian opium poppies.
+Heroin is an opioid that’s derived from the morphine found in the seed pods of Asian opium poppies.
 These poppies are native to southern Asia, but they are also found in Afghanistan, Mexico, and Colombia.

 Heroin is also known as brown, dark, smack, and scag, among many other names.